FedML-AI/FedML/doc/en/mlops/user_guide.md

 ### 1. Create Application and Upload Local Packages
 ![image](../_static/image/mlops_create_application.png) \

-You can use the following FedML CLI to build the package.
+You can use the following FedML CLI to build the package, and then upload the packages as shown in the figure above.
 ```shell
 fedml build -t client -sf $SOURCE -ep $ENTRY -cf $CONFIG -df $DEST